-Dimethylsulfide (DMS) is a biogenic compound produced in sea-surface water and outgased to the atmosphere.
-Once in the atmosphere, DMS is a significant source of cloud condensation nuclei (CCN) in the unpolluted marine atmosphere.
-It has been postulated that climate may be partly modulated by variations in DMS production through a DMS-CCN-cloud albedo feedback.
-We present here a first modelled estimate of the radiative impact due to changes in DMS air-sea fluxes caused by global warming.
-A suite of models, including an atmosphere-ocean general circulation model (AOGCM), a marine biogeochemical scheme incorporating a parameterization of DMS emissions to the atmosphere, and an atmospheric model of the global sulfur cycle, are used to simulate the responses of DMS sea-to-air flux and its associated radiative impact to increased greenhouse gase concentration (a 1% increase per year in atmospheric CO2 until the present-day concentration has doubled).
+Dimethylsulfide (DMS) is a biogenic sulfur compound produced in sea-surface water and outgased to the atmosphere.
+Once in the atmosphere, it is oxidized and contributes to form sulfate aerosol particles that affect the radiative budget as cloud condensation nuclei (CCN).
+More than 15 years ago, Charlson et al. (1987) have postulated that climate may be partly modulated by variations in DMS production.
+We test this hypothesis in the context of anthropogenic climate change and present here a first modeled estimate of the radiative impact due to changes in DMS air-sea fluxes caused by global warming.
+Following previous work on modeling the marine DMS response to climate change (Bopp et al. 2003), we use an atmospheric model of the global sulfur cycle to simulate the responses of DMS sea-to-air flux and its associated radiative impact to increased greenhouse gas concentration (a 1% increase per year in atmospheric CO2 until the present-day concentration has doubled).
 At 2xCO2, our model estimates a small increase (3%) in the global DMS flux to the atmosphere but with large spatial heterogeneities (from -15% to 30% in the zonal mean).
 The radiative perturbation due to the DMS-induced change in cloud albedo is estimated to be -0.05 Wm^{-2} , which represents only a small negative climate feedback on global warming.
-However there are large regional changes, such as a perturbation of up to -1.5 Wm^{-2} in summer between 40°S and 50°S, which can significantly impact the regional climate.
-In the Southern Ocean, this radiative impact may partly alleviate the radiative forcing due to anthropogenic CO2 (2.5/3 Wm-2 at 2xCO2 compared to 1xCO2 conditions).
+However there are large regional changes, such as a perturbation of up to -1.5 Wm^{-2} in summer between 40° S and 50° S, which can significantly impact the radiative forcing due to anthropogenic CO2 (which is estimated between +2.5 and $+3 \text{ Wm}^{-2}$ at $2xCO_2$ compared to $1xCO_2$ conditions).